pureliani/react-controller/README.md

 // useCounter takes a selector as an argument which will subscribe the component
 // to changes on that specific field.
 Now, the "Counter" component will only rerender
 // when the state.a.b changes.
 Changing state.a.c or state.d will not trigger a
-// rerender for of component.
-export const Counter = () => {
+// rerender of this component. export const Counter = () => {
     const { value, setValue } = useCounter(state => state.a.b)